| Specifications | |

 Sodium sulfate is a white crystalline or powdered substance that readily absorbs moisture from the air, transforming into a hydrated form.
 At 241°C, it transitions to a hexagonal crystal structure.
-The high-purity, fine-grained anhydrous form is known as "anhydrous sodium sulfate" or "salt cake".
+The high-purity, fine-grained anhydrous form, supplied by leading sulfate manufacturers, is known as "anhydrous sodium sulfate" or "salt cake".
 It dissolves easily in water, producing a cooling sensation and a taste that is cool and slightly salty.
 In humid air, it tends to hydrate, forming a powdery hydrated surface layer.

 Chemical Industry: Used in the production of sodium sulfide, sodium silicate, water glass, and other chemical products.